Mange/mpris-rs/README.md

 [![Crates.io][crate-badge]][crate] [![Documentation][docs-badge]][docs] [![Build Status][ci-badge]][ci] ![Actively developed][maintenance-badge]

+**NOTE:** Until it is possible to mark a minimum Rust version in the crate manifest, this library is only officially supported for "the latest stable Rust".

 ## What is MPRIS2?

 > The Media Player Remote Interfacing Specification is a standard D-Bus